-Mortgage interest rates are affected by:
+Mortgage rates are affected by:

-- the Base Rate,
+- the Base Rate

-- the number of repossessions,
+- the number of repossessions

-- the unemployment rate.
+- the unemployment rate

 These factors will affect what headline mortgage interest rate you see advertised, but the average mortgage rates you are actually offered will also depend on what percentage deposit you have; the smaller the percentage of the total house price you can put down as a deposit, the higher the interest rate will be.
-Different types of mortgages also have different mortgage interest rates:
+Different types of mortgages also have different mortgage rates.

-- Offset mortgages – with an offset mortgage, your mortgage and savings account are combined into one single account.
+With an offset mortgage, your mortgage and savings account are combined into one single account.
 This means that the money you have in your savings account can be counted as an overpayment towards your mortgage.
 As with a standard mortgage, you can get variable, fixed and tracker rate offset mortgages.
 They can have a higher interest rate, but this extra interest might be cancelled out by the savings you can make over time.